MinganB/financial-planning/userguide.md

 #### Editing assets and liabilities
 Assets and liabilities can be edited by clicking on their respective cards.
 Updating the value will log a new entry, while the application retains a record of historical values to track profit or loss over time.
 You can also delete an asset/liability from the edit modal by clicking 'Delete asset'.

+## Account and application settings
+You can access the application settings by clicking 'App Settings' from the main dashboard.
+In the application settings you can update your password, customise your privacy and sharing settings, and invite other users to your account.
+Should you ever wish to delete your account (and the associated data) you can choose 'Delete my account' at the bottom of the page.